-To get login credentials for access to our Community Forum and other members-only content (such as Charlie’s meeting details and presentation videos), please be sure to register by clicking the link below if you haven’t already done so.
+To access all the features of this site including the ability to comment and members-only content (such as Charlie’s meeting details and presentation videos), please be sure to establish login credentials by clicking the link below if you haven’t already done so.

 We created the online Community Forum so all our members can easily come together, get to know each other and share valuable resources.
 It’s organized into five sections including Health & Wellness, Prayer, Communications, Sustainable Living, and a Leaders Forum –– all with the usual posts and commenting functionality.
 Please feel free to discuss important topics, ask questions, find and share useful information/media on a variety of topics, start private conversations with any member, follow our progress, help celebrate our wins, and more!

 To help quickly become an engaged and confident member of our team, here are some other essential next steps to get you on your way.

 Connect with your regional coordinator